Rishet11/News_Crawler/Readme.md

 ## Overview

 This project automates the process of discovering and archiving the latest financial news articles.
-It periodically scans supported websites, extracts relevant metadata, and ensures no duplicate articles are stored.
+It scans supported websites, extracts relevant metadata, and ensures no duplicate articles are stored.

 ## Features

-- Periodic link scanning for new articles
 - URL deduplication to avoid duplicates
 - Metadata extraction (title, publish date)
 - Storage in a local SQLite database